- Salary

 Current call stipend amounts are:

-*Qualifying shifts are only those shifts where one full hour worked on the shift occurs between midnight and 0600h.
-Applies only to shift-based services (e.g. Emergency Medicine) where the residents on the service have no regular clinical hours.
-Where a resident on this service works a qualifying shift, i.e. a shift where the resident works at least one full hour between the hours of midnight and 6am, the resident is entitled to a qualifying stipend.
-When a resident is strictly on a shift-based rotation (i.e. Emergency Medicine), the only call stipend applicable is the qualifying stipend.
+*Qualifying shifts only apply to shift-based services and only for shifts where one full hour worked on the shift occurs between midnight and 0600h.
+Where a resident on this service works a qualifying shift, the resident is entitled to a qualifying stipend.

 DON’T MISS THE DEADLINE